mikeaco/FinalProject_4501/README.md

 Since a point mutation is defined as a change in the nucleotide we did not allow the mutated points to change into themselves (A -> A).

 Next, we aligned the sequences together which was the lengthiest process but a necessary step.
-After we have teh sligned sequence and mutation algorithm we mutated the area found the codon it was representing and checked the blosom score for the change and used that as a fitness function of how good the mutation is since the higher teh score the more likely that it would happen in nature.
+After we have the aligned sequence and mutation algorithm we mutated the area found the codon it was representing and checked the blosom score for the change and used that as a fitness function of how good the mutation is since the higher the score the more likely that it would happen in nature.
 In a future step, we will be isolating the top scoring sequences and rerunning them only for the future mutations to give us even more realistic mutations.